loopholelabs/drafter/README.md

 ]'
 ```

+Note that unless you're using PVM (see [installation](#installation) and [Live Migrating a VM Instance Across Processes and Hosts](#live-migrating-a-vm-instance-across-processes-and-hosts) for more information), these snapshots are not generally portable across different hosts, even if you use CPU templates.
+If you're looking for a way to automate snapshot compatibility checks, host-specific builds or a snapshot creation service, check out [Loophole Labs Architect](https://architect.run/).

 ### 3. Creating a VM Instance from a Package with `drafter-runner`

 Now that we have a VM package, you can start it locally with `drafter-runner` by running the following: